Not My Job: We Quiz Funk Legend George Clinton On The British Parliament

 (LAUGHTER)

-SAGAL: Well, this is great position.
+SAGAL: Well, this is great.
 You're in a good position then to play this game.
 Ignorance helps usually.

 CLINTON: OK.